 Frequently Asked Questions (FAQ)

-CoaH remained closed through the end of the 2019-2020 school year, in accordance with Governor Baker’s directive to close all schools in the Commonwealth and is currently evaluating models for re-opening.
-CoaH Families can provide input into this process by filling out this survey.
+CoaH remained closed through the end of the 2019-2020 school year, in accordance with Governor Baker’s directive to close all schools in the Commonwealth and spent the summer evaluating models for re-opening.
+CoaH Families can read about our re-opening here.

 I have heard that some parents are receiving EBT cards because of COVID-19.
 Are CoaH families eligible?